My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 I haven’t tried Resident Evil 2 yet (can’t seem to get that multi-disc game to work on my Mini or even on OpenEmu), but the gameplay in Resident Evil 3 definitely starts off a lot more lively than Resident Evil 1, so when it comes to diving into this ‘survival horror’ video game series, I ended up starting off with the third.
 Maybe I’m missing some storyline context doing it this way, but I think I get the gist — shoot the zombies, right?
 R.E.3 definitely has some creepy vibes & jump scares as you wander around alleyways, slowly opening doors, never knowing when the next batch of undead is going to come stumbling towards you.
 Really good graphics and the kind of gameplay that will have you wondering what you’re supposed to do next and where did the last hour go?
 In other words, good stuff.

-Oddworld is an odd game that is kind of like an action puzzler in the vein of The Lost Vikings (which I added to my SNES list), but it is also not really like that game at all.
+Oddworld is an odd game that is kind of like an action puzzler in the vein of The Lost Vikings (which you’ll find on my Sega & SNES lists), but it is also not really like that game at all.
 You’re basically trying to escape from a meat packing factory where your people are not only working there as slaves, but you just found out that you’re all going to become the next type of meat that gets packed (Capitalism, amirite?).
 So, not only are you trying to get out, but you’re also trying to rescue as many other workers as you can (by saying “hello” and asking them to “follow me” and summoning some sort of portal thing).
-It’s got some great graphics, fun humour and patient gameplay, and is an overall pretty engaging play.
+It’s got some great graphics, fun humour, and patient gameplay, and it’s an overall pretty engaging play.
 And the sequel is also good… but just be prepared to die & try again, A LOT.

 s-l225.jpg